-Utility Money Pool - AEP System
+Money Pool - AEP System

 The AEP System uses a corporate borrowing program to meet the short-term borrowing needs of its subsidiaries.
-The corporate borrowing program includes a Utility Money Pool, which funds the utility subsidiaries.
+The corporate borrowing program includes a Utility Money Pool, which funds the utility subsidiaries, and a Nonutility Money Pool, which funds the majority of the nonutility subsidiaries.
 The AEP System Utility Money Pool operates in accordance with the terms and conditions approved in a regulatory order.
-The amount of outstanding loans (borrowings) to/from the Utility Money Pool as of December 31, 2009 and 2008 are included in Advances to/from Affiliates on TCC's balance sheets.
-TCC's Utility Money Pool activity and corresponding authorized borrowing limits for the years ended December 31, 2009 and 2008 are described in the following table:
+The amount of outstanding loans (borrowings) to/from the Utility Money Pool and the Nonutility Money Pool are shown as a net borrowing position as of December 31, 2009 and 2008 and are included in Advances from Affiliates on TNC's balance sheets.
+TNC's Utility Money Pool activity and corresponding authorized borrowing limits for the years ended December 31, 2009 and 2008 are described in the following table: